SlaviXG/Link-Keyword-Searcher/README.md

 ## Output:
 Dictionary of the possible results, where key is a keyword and value is a list of the results.
-The results are saved to a text file as well.
+The results are saved to a text file as well (by default: results.txt).